Boson-fermion complementarity in a linear interferometer: An identity relating the determinant and permanent of a matrix: Proofs

-These transition probabilities are, in general, complicated to express analytically.
-For instance, with bosons, the difficulty is that the input and output states are non-Gaussian, while the unitary $\hat{U}$ modeling the linear interferometer is Gaussian.
-As was shown in Ref.~\cite{Jabbour-Cerf-PRR-2021} for the special case of two modes ($N=2$), this problem can be circumvented by exploiting the generating function (GF) of the transition probabilities.
+Theorem~\ref{theo:RecNmain} expresses a relation that combines bosonic and fermionic multiparticle interferences.
+The corresponding transition probabilities are, in general, complicated to express analytically.
+For instance, with bosons, the difficulty is that the input and output Fock states are non-Gaussian, while the unitary $\hat{U}$ modeling the linear interferometer is Gaussian.
+As was shown in Ref.~\onlinecite{Jabbour-Cerf-PRR-2021} for the special case of two modes ($N=2$), this problem can be circumvented by exploiting the generating function (GF) of the transition probabilities.
 The $2 N$-variate GF of $B_{\boldsymbol{n}}^{\left( \boldsymbol{i} \right)}$ is defined as

 where $\boldsymbol{x}, \boldsymbol{z} \in [0,1)^N$.
 This function of the vectors of input and output dual variables $\boldsymbol{x} \coloneqq \left(x_1, \cdots, x_N\right)$ and $ \boldsymbol{z} \coloneqq \left(z_1, \cdots, z_N\right)$ encapsulates all transition probabilities since we have